-TLC offers the student either pass/fail or a standard letter grading assignment.
-If TLC is not notified, only a pass/fail notice will be issued.
+TLC will offer the student either pass/fail or a standard letter grading assignment.
+If TLC is not notified, you will only receive a pass/fail notice.

 Required Texts

 The course will not require any other materials.
 This course comes complete.